What is Proofreading? Beginner's Guide to an Essential Edit

 Proofreading is the act of reading written work and marking any errors.
 These mistakes most commonly involve spelling, grammar, punctuation, and consistency.

-In publishing, proofreading comes into play at the very end of the editorial process, after a manuscript has been corrected by a copy editor.
+In publishing, proofreading comes into play at the very end of the editorial process, after a manuscript has been corrected by a copy or line editor.
 The proofreader’s job is to comb through the document and look for any mistakes that may have slipped through the cracks.
 Regardless of how meticulous the writer and editor have been, there will almost always be errors when you’re dealing with a book of 80,000 words or more.

 - Ensuring that any web links go to the right webpage